-These nights are organized and sponsored by the SPG and are typically free of charge.
-Parents and staff work together to identify topics of interest within the community and arrange for speakers within their fields to present at the school.
-They often have a Montessori, child development or a parenting theme.
+These nights are organized and sponsored by the SPG.
+Parents and staff work together to identify topics parents are seeking more information about and arrange respected speakers in their fields to present at the school.
+These nights are typically free of charge.
+They may have a Montessori, child development or a parenting theme.